TheMartian117/blog/teaching/jekyll.md

 <p>You can add more stuff if you want, but this should be good enough to get you started. <b>One thing that is very important to note about Jekyll is that all your code should go on markdown files (.md)</b> Your <code class="language-plaintext highlighter-rouge">README.md</code> is a markdown file, and that is where your base page is.
 The code for<code class="language-plaintext highlighter-rouge">https://[your-username].github.io</code> should go on <code class="language-plaintext highlighter-rouge">README.md</code>. </p>

-<p> Whever you want to create a new page on your site, you have to create another <code class="language-plaintext highlighter-rouge">.md</code> file, </b>not an html one, or else it wont work!</b>Also, note that use HTML on markdown files without worry.</p>
+<p> Whever you want to create a new page on your site, you have to create another <code class="language-plaintext highlighter-rouge">.md</code> file, <b>not an html one, or else it wont work!</b>Also, note that you can (and obviously should) use HTML on markdown files without worry.</p>

 <p>I hope that in this post I helped you get a Jekyll site on Github Pages up and running. </p>